When it comes to hydrating moisturizers, there aren't many out there that can claim to be as great or as popular as those by Clinique and Neutrogena.

 All in all, deciding between the two just comes down to budget.
 The longer-lasting hydration that is offered by Clinique's Moisture Surge Hydrator is definitely worth that little bit extra in our opinion, but the Neutrogena Hydro Boost Moisturizer is a certified dupe for those looking for a cheaper alternative.

-Moisture Surge 100H Auto-Replenishing Hydrator by Clinique
+Clinique Moisture Surge 100H Auto-Replenishing Hydrator Oil Free Face Moisturizer

 An oil-free moisturiser containing aloe bio-ferment and hyaluronic acid.